jdgillespie91/dot-infrastructure/README.rst

 This creates an isolated network in which to bring up other resources.
 For example, this might be useful when wanting isolated staging and production environments.

-Finally for infrastructure, create as many stacks as desired using the application template (note that you'll need to pass the AMI ID created earlier as a parameter when creating this stack):
+Then create as many stacks as desired using the application template (note that you'll need to pass the AMI ID created earlier as a parameter when creating this stack):

 - application_

+Finally for infrastructure, create a single routes stack using the routes template:

+- routes_

+Depending on where your domain is registered, you might need to do some further configuration so that your registrar points to the right name servers.
+My domain is registered with GoDaddy so `these steps`__ are required.

 Now, you're ready to configure the application server.
 On the box, do the following: